CANADA: You Want It Darker - Leonard Cohen

 And I wish there was a treaty, I wish there was a treaty between your love and mine

 Meanwhile, Travelling Light which starts with the exquisite sound of the Greek bouzoukhi, which I later discovered was because he spent some years of his early life on an island in Greece with his long-time lover and muse Marianne Ihlen who passed away three months before he died, is musically my favourite song on the album.
 The bluegrass violin sound is awesome and fits perfectly as light relief from the intensity of the rest of the album.
 What I also find fascinating about the instrumentation is that, on this track he co-wrote the music with his son Adam, who produced much of the album.
 His involvement was instrumental as his dad suffered from multiple spine fractures after extensively touring.
 Due to his mobility issues, Adam helped his father record in the living room of his home in collaboration with others via e-mail.
-The story paints a rather sweet picture about how the album was created and demonstrates the importance of family being there for one another, even in one’s final days.
+The story paints a rather sweet picture about how the record was created and demonstrates the importance of family being there for one another, even in one’s final days.